What’s the difference between

 If you are a commercial entity and your goal is to sell a product or a service or to promote your company or to attract our audience to also ‘like’ your web site, Facebook etc, then you should seriously consider advertising with us.
 Our rates are very competitive and ‘traditional’ advertising is (or can be when done right) a ‘quick fix’ for getting attention.

-If you are a commercial entity and your goal is to sell a product or service or to promote your company etc, then ‘blogging’ for our audience could also be a very attractive option for you.
+If you are a commercial entity and your goal is to sell a product or service or to promote your company etc, then ‘blogging’ to our audience could also be a very attractive option for you.

 Blogging – true blogging – is not cheap or easy.
 True blogging requires time, resources, research, effort, commitment.